Affordable Housing and Sustainable Communities (AHSC) Program

 • Developers: Serve as the primary applicant on the AHSC application.

-• VTA and Local Jurisdictions: Serve as partners to scope and deliver transit, bicycle, pedestrian, and local bus projects.
+• VTA and Local Jurisdictions: Serve as partners on applications to scope and deliver transit, bicycle, and pedestrian projects.

 Resources